topscoder/MoniGoMani/docs/index.md

     </a>
 </p>

-!!! danger "⚠ Warning: Pre-release / Experimental"
+!!! danger "Warning: Pre-release / Experimental"

     It's <b>not recommended</b> to use this strategy <b>live</b> already, due to it still being under heavy development!<br>
     If you'd like to see this project progress faster, than please help out where you can